KS3 Curriculum

 Religions, Worldviews and Ultimate Questions

-Year 7: Students explore Welsh communities, analyse their own identity, uncover the origins of world religions, and investigate forgiveness across different cultures.
+YEAR 7: Students explore Welsh communities, analyse their own identity, uncover the origins of world religions, and investigate forgiveness across different cultures.

-Year 8: Students dive into philosophy to tackle big questions that have puzzled humans for centuries, exploring Eastern and Western worldviews through collaborative research and presentations.
+YEAR 8: Students dive into philosophy to tackle big questions that have puzzled humans for centuries, exploring Eastern and Western worldviews through collaborative research and presentations.

-Year 9: Students investigate morality and ethics from multiple worldviews while debating contemporary issues – from environmental concerns to social justice.
+YEAR 9: Students investigate morality and ethics from multiple worldviews while debating contemporary issues – from environmental concerns to social justice.

 TECHNOLOGY – ENGINEERING DESIGN

-Pupils complete a balanced programme of practical and theory lessons.
+Students complete a balanced programme of practical and theory lessons.

 Supporting Learning at Home